 Once you know the budget you have to work with, and have a rough idea of what you’d like to build, the question is how you get it built.
-Our budget guide is based on managing the build yourself.
-However, an increasingly popular option for self-builders is to employ a project manager who then coordinates the build for them.
-Depending on the level of service required, the cost of employing a project manager could be in the region of 8%-12% on top of the guide costs we’ve provided.
+A popular option for self-builders is to employ a project manager who then coordinates the build for them.
+If you want to pursue this route, make sure to research local project managers to factor in this cost.
 If you choose to work with a builder or main contractor, their costs will be higher again.

 Think about your location

 You’ll also need to consider where you’re building, before a build budget can be finalised.
 For example, building a home in the south east of England, with higher living costs, is more expensive than building in the North East, as labour is generally less expensive.
 This is simply because the trades working on your home will generally live within an hour of your site and the price they have to pay for their own homes will reflect the prices of the local market.

 Finally, don't forget to include a sensible level of contingency within your build budget.
 This helps you account for the complexity of your design and unforeseen costs that may arise throughout the build.

 We suggest including at least a 5% contingency within your budget.
 Using an offsite construction method such as timber frame or SIPs can improve cost certainty as the costs are calculated based on the design and become fixed at the point – we fix our costs for 6 months from the time the order is placed.
 If you are borrowing money to finance the build your lender may require a higher level of contingency.
 As your build progresses you could decide to release contingency funds upgrade your kitchen appliances, staircase or bedroom furniture.

 Putting together a budget to build your home can be tricky.
 Every family will have their own unique set of desires and requirements that influence the cost.
 Until your design has been developed and you’ve decided on a route to completion, you can only work with generalities and previous examples.